 Pavlik and Associates’ team members are communications strategists.
-Applying best practices, we develop and execute communications initiatives that are well-formulated and strategic, designed to brand a company, public entity, nonprofit and individuals.
-All communications tools are applied both externally and internally, depending on the client.
+Applying best practices, we develop and execute communications initiatives that are well-formulated and strategically designed to brand a company, public entity, nonprofit and individuals.
+All communications tools are applied both externally and internally, depending on their purpose and need.

 Consensus is often difficult to build—given philosophies, ideologies, personal experiences and special interests.
-We are skilled in bringing people together, whether the discussion is about zoning, public transit, environmental concerns, school curriculums, and the like.
+We are skilled in bringing people together, whether the discussion is about zoning, public transit, environmental concerns, taxes, school bond programs, and the like.
 We make sure information that we are sharing is factual, and we encourage those in the discussion to be open.
-Ultimately, we bring people together.
+Ultimately, we build consensus.

 the pavlik team

 Linda Pavlik has amassed more than 30 years as a communications specialist.
-Her firm, Pavlik and Associates, established on February 1, 1983 and headquartered in Fort Worth specializes in public and corporate engagement, creating synergisms among entities in the public and private sectors—and the greater community; and public policy development.
+Her firm, Pavlik and Associates, established February 1, 1983 and headquartered in Fort Worth, TX specializes in public and corporate engagement, creating synergisms among entities in the public and private sectors—and the greater community; and public policy development.
 Consensus building and research facilitation are among her strengths.
-Through the years, she has worked with cities, the North Central Texas Council of Governments, State of Texas, the Greater Fort Worth Builders Association, Texas Association of Builders, and others on complicated matters dealing with land use, environmental and community sustainability.
+Through the years, she has worked with cities, counties, the North Central Texas Council of Governments, State of Texas, the Greater Fort Worth Builders Association, Texas Association of Builders, American Osteopathic Medical Association and others on complicated matters dealing with land use, the environment and community sustainability.

 Earlier, Pavlik was vice president/general manager of another Texas-based public relations company and a news reporter for the Dallas Times Herald and Fort Worth Star-Telegram.
 Star-Telegram editors nominated her for the Pulitzer Prize two consecutive years, and she won numerous state and national awards for enterprising reporting and public service.

-Honored as a Distinguished Alumna of the University of Oklahoma’s College of Journalism and Mass Communications, she has been named Outstanding Woman in the Workplace by Fort Worth’s Commission on the Status of Women; one of Tarrant County’s Most Influential Businesswomen by The Business Press, the recipient of the prestigious Juneteenth Freedom Seeker’s Award and the YWCA’s Leadership Award.
+Honored as a Distinguished Alumna of the University of Oklahoma’s College of Journalism and Mass Communications, she has been named one of the most influential persons in Fort Worth three consecutive years; Outstanding Woman in the Workplace by Fort Worth’s Commission on the Status of Women; one of Tarrant County’s Most Influential Businesswomen by The Business Press, the recipient of the prestigious Juneteenth Freedom Seeker’s Award and the YWCA’s Leadership Award.

 By serving in many capacities in the nonprofit sector for decades, Pavlik has gained invaluable experience in relating to the greater communities where she works.
-Pavlik serves on the Board of Directors of the Women in the Environment (a regional advocacy group of professionals) and Amphibian Stage Productions.
-She is a past president, League of Women Voters of Tarrant County; director of Altrusa Club of Fort Worth; past president and second vice president, Fort Worth chapter, Society of Professional Journalists; charter member of the Fort Worth chapter of Public Relations Society of America; past secretary, Texas Association of Business, Tarrant County; president, YWCA of Tarrant County; president, Communities in Schools; founding director, Hearing Health Institute; director and secretary, North Texas Area March of Dimes; and director, Central Area Council and the North Area Council, Fort Worth Chamber of Commerce.
+Pavlik serves as president-elect of the Board of Directors of Women in the Environment (a regional advocacy group of professionals) and a Board Member Emeritus, Amphibian Stage Productions.
+She is vice president, advocacy, League of Women Voters of Tarrant County.
+Other positions include a past director of Altrusa Club of Fort Worth; past president and second vice president, Fort Worth chapter, Society of Professional Journalists; charter member of the Fort Worth chapter of Public Relations Society of America; past secretary, Texas Association of Business, Tarrant County; president, YWCA of Tarrant County; president, Communities in Schools; founding director, Hearing Health Institute; director and secretary, North Texas Area March of Dimes; and director, Central Area Council and the North Area Council, Fort Worth Chamber of Commerce.
 As vice president of the Tarrant County Hospital District’s board of managers, Pavlik led a successful effort to establish the county’s first satellite pediatric clinic.

 Norris is currently pursuing a Ph.D. in Public Administration and Public Policy at the University of Texas at Arlington.
 Her research interests include citizen engagement and communication in the public sector.
 She is especially interested in citizens’ roles in the policy development process and specific organizational functions that foster effective citizen input.
 She is passionate about helping governments and citizens tell their stories.

-Norris is an avid community volunteer and currently serves as President of the League of Women Voters of Tarrant County.
-She is Treasurer of the Greater Fort Worth Chapter of the Public Relations Society of America as well as the Young Alumni Coordinator for the Fort Worth Delta Delta Delta Alumni Association.
-Norris is a former member of the Board of Directors for the League of Women Voters of Texas, where she was VP of Public Relations, as well as a former board member of the Tarrant County Black Historical and Genealogical Society.
+Norris is an avid community volunteer and her responsibilities have included President of the League of Women Voters of Tarrant County, Treasurer of the Greater Fort Worth Chapter of the Public Relations Society of America and the Young Alumni Coordinator for the Fort Worth Delta Delta Delta Alumni Association.
+Additionally, Norris is a former member of the Board of Directors for the League of Women Voters of Texas, where she was VP of Public Relations, as well as a former board member of the Tarrant County Black Historical and Genealogical Society.